awarematics/UrbanSQL/README.md

 ```
 ### K Nearest Neighbors Query
 ```
+Query 32 : For each trajectory from Trip, list the 3 trajectories that have been closest to given point.
-Query 32 : Returns TRUE if trajectories "period overlap" in the trips table SELECT M_knn(t.traj,'POINT (1 5)',3)
+SELECT M_knn(t.traj,'POINT (1 5)',3)
 FROM Trip t;

-Query 33 : Returns TRUE if trajectories "period overlap" in the trips table SELECT M_knn(t.traj,p.point,3)
+Query 33 : For each trajectory from Trip, list the 3 nearest points from POI that have been closest to each trajectory.
+SELECT M_knn(t.traj,p.point,3)
-FROM Trip t,Points p;
+FROM Trip t, POI p;

-Query 34 : Returns TRUE if trajectories "period overlap" in the trips table SELECT M_knn(t1.traj,t2.traj,3)
+Query 34 : For each trip from Trips, list the 3 trips that are closest to that this one SELECT M_knn(t1.traj,t2.traj,3)
-FROM Trip t,Trip t;
+FROM Trip t1, Trip t2;
 ```